Temporal Knowledge Graph Forecasting with Neural ODE: Experiments

-In Table 3, the time-unaware filtered results of all the models are presented.
-All the static KG reasoning baselines underperform compared with our model.
+We run TANGO five times and report the averaged results.
+The time-aware filtered results are presented in Table \ref{tab: td link prediction results}, where denotes TANGO.
+As explained in Appendix \ref{app: evaluation metrics}, we take the time-aware filtered setting as the fairest evaluation setting.
+Results demonstrate that TANGO outperforms all the static baselines on every dataset.
 This implies the importance of utilizing temporal information in tKG datasets.
-The comparison between Distmult and our model plus Distmult shows the superiority of our NODE-based encoder.
-This can also be observed with the comparison between TuckER and our model plus TuckER.
-Our model achieves much better results than COMPGCN, indicating the strength of our method in incorporating temporal factors into tKG representation learning.
+The comparison between Distmult and TANGO-Distmult shows the superiority of our NODE-based encoder, which can also be observed by the comparison between TuckER and TANGO-TuckER.
+Additionally, TANGO achieves much better results than COMPGCN, indicating our method's strength in incorporating temporal features into tKG representation learning.

-Similarly, our model outperforms all the tKG reasoning baselines as well.
-Different from TTransE and TA-Distmult, RE-Net uses a recurrent event encoder to capture temporal information, which shows a great effect on model performance.
-Our model also implements a NODE-based encoder in the recurrent style to learn temporal factors and it achieves even better results than RE-NET.
+Similarly, TANGO outperforms all the tKG baselines as well.
+Unlike TTransE and TA-Distmult, RE-Net uses a recurrent neural encoder to capture temporal information, which shows great success on model performance and is the strongest baseline.
+Our model TANGO implements a NODE-based encoder in the recurrent style to capture temporal dependencies.
+It consistently outperforms RE-Net on all datasets because TANGO explicitly encodes time information into hidden representations while RE-Net only considers the temporal order between events.
+Additionally, we provide the raw and time-unaware filtered results in Table \ref{tab: tid-filtered link prediction results} and \ref{tab: raw link prediction results} in the appendix.

-We can also observe that TTransE and TA-Distmult are beaten by static baseline methods on several datasets.
-The reason for this result is that TTransE and TA-Distmult are initially designed for interpolated graph completion.
-They can not reach the same performance on future link prediction because they are not allowed to use the graph information after the prediction timestamp in the extrapolated setting.
-Static baseline models are trained and tested on a static, cumulative knowledge graph, thus not considering timestamps in the extrapolated link prediction task.
-Different settings for static and temporal methods lead to this result.